CLoboguerrero/CLoboguerrero/README.md

 ## About Me:

-I'm Carlos Loboguerrero, an Automotive Engineer currently on the verge of completing the intensive Full Stack Web Development program at Henry coding bootcamp.
-Over the past five months, this transformative journey has proven to be an incredibly meaningful and fulfilling experience.
+I'm Carlos Loboguerrero, an Automotive Engineer and Full-Stack Developer who successfully completed the intensive Full Stack Web Development program at Henry coding bootcamp.
+This transformative journey has been an incredibly meaningful and fulfilling experience in my professional development.
 <br>

 My initial foray into web development dates back to 2018, where I began working with the WordPress platform.
 This early exposure equipped me with a solid grasp of HTML and CSS, laying a robust foundation for my subsequent ventures.